silvtal/SBML_to_graph/README.md

 # SBML_to_graph
 A few *rudimentary* functions to generate metabolite graphs from SBML models.
 Uses ReFramed and one CarveMe function.

-Includes a test jupyter-notebook (and scripts) with files to try it with.
+Includes a test jupyter-notebook with files to try it with.

 ### `create_spare_medium`